Bounds on Characteristic Polynomials: Introduction

 \section{Introduction}

 We start with some notations in graph theory.
 Let $G=(VG, EG)$ be a simple graph (no loops and multi-edges) with the vertex set $VG$ and the edge set $EG$.
-Let $n=|VG|$, $m=|EG|$, and $c$ the number of connected components of $G$.
+Let $n=|VG|$, $m=|EG|$, and $c$ be the number of connected components of $G$.
 Then the rank of $G$ is $r=n-c$.
 First appeared in \cite{Birkhoff}, the chromatic polynomial $\chi_G(t)$ counts the number of proper colorings of the graph $G$ with $t$ colors, which can be written as follows,

 The chromatic polynomial is one of the most central topics in graph theory, whose coefficients are mysterious and have caught many mathematicians' interests.
 In 1932, Whitney \cite{Whitney2} showed that the coefficient sequence is sign-alternating, i.e., $a_i>0$.
 Moreover, he \cite{Whitney1} gave a combinatorial interpretation to each coefficient $a_i$, which is equal to the number of those $i$-subsets of $EG$ that contain no broken circuits, known as the \emph{no broken circuit} theorem.
 In 1968, Read \cite{Read} asked which polynomial is the chromatic polynomial of some graph and conjectured that the sequence $a_0,a_1,\ldots,a_r$ is unimodal.
-In general, it looks impossible to give all properties of the coefficient sequence.
-Fortunately, Read's conjecture has been positively answered by Huh \cite{Huh} presently.
-It turns out that the coefficient sequence $a_0,a_1,\ldots,a_r$ is logconcave.
-All above results are relatively big steps in the way investigating the properties of the coefficient sequence.
-Few results have been obtained for the coefficient sequence.
-After searching from the web, the next is the only general result founded on the bounds of the coefficient sequence which, in fact, can be regarded as a consequence of Whitney's combinatorial interpretation.
 In 1970, G.H.J.
 Meredith \cite{Meredith} gave an upper bound for each coefficient, which is $|a_i|\le {m\choose i}$.
+In 1974, Dowling and Wilf \cite{Dowling-Wilson} gave a lower bound for each coefficient by considering the finite geometric lattices, i.e., $a_i\ge (m-r){r-1\choose i-1}+{r\choose i}$.
+For $1\le i\le r$, let the integral sequence $n_i, n_{i-1}, \ldots$ be obtained from $a_i$ via the formula $a_i={n_i\choose i}+{n_{i-1}\choose i-1}+\cdots$, and denote $a_i^{(i/j)}={n_i\choose j}+{n_{i-1}\choose j-1}+\cdots$.
+In 1976, Wilf \cite{Wilf} obtained that $a_j\ge a_i^{(i/j)}$ for $i>j$.
+In 2012, Huh \cite{Huh} gave a positive answer to Read's conjecture by showing that the coefficient sequence $a_0,a_1,\ldots,a_r$ is logconcave.

-In this paper, we shall introduce a new bound which will generalize Whitney's sign-alternating result and Meredith's upper bound result.
+All above results are relatively big steps in the way investigating the properties of coefficients of the chromatic polynomial of graphs and little else is known.
+In this paper, we shall introduce a new result on the coefficient sequence which will imply Whitney's sign-alternating result, Meredith's upper bound result, and Dowling and Wilson's lower bound result.

 Next is the statement of our main result.
 If $q,k\in \Bbb{Z}$ with $0\le k\le q+r+1$, we have